Bundles of metric structures as left ultrafunctors: The inverse functor from bundles to left ultrafunctors

-This implies that $(a_y^f)_{y \in X})_{s \in S}=((c^{b^{f}_{x(s)}}_y)_{y \in X})_{s \in S}$, and hence $\Delta_{\mu,\alpha\bullet}(\sigma_{\int_S\alpha_S d \mu}(f))= \int_S \sigma_{\alpha_s}(\sigma_{\mu}(f))$ so the diagram commutes.
+This implies that $((a_{y}^{f})_{y \in X})_{s \in S}=((c^{b^{f}_{x(s)}}_{y})_{y \in X})_{s \in S}$, and hence $\Delta _{\mu ,\alpha \bullet}(\sigma _{\int _{S}\alpha _{s} d \mu}(f))= (\int _{S} \sigma _{\alpha _{s}} d\mu )(\sigma _{\mu}(f))$ so the diagram commutes.

-Now in the more general case when we have a family of ultrafilters $(\alpha_s)_{s \in S}$ on some set $T$ and a function $t \mapsto M_t$ from $T$ to $X$.
+Now consider the more general case when we have a family of ultrafilters $(\alpha _{s})_{s \in S}$ on some set $T$ and a function $t \mapsto M_{t}$ from $T$ to $X$.
 We need to prove that the following diagram commutes: